Skip to content

 02How It Works

-Oregon brewery tours through Marquee run on four operator standards that separate the booking from rideshare and out-of-state operators.
+Portland brewery tours with Marquee run on four operator standards that separate the booking from rideshare and out-of-state operators.
 Every chauffeur is a vetted chauffeur on payroll rather than a 1099 contractor.
 Every vehicle passes a 35-point pre-trip inspection before the first tour of the day.
 Oregon Public Utility Commission licensing has stayed on file with the state since 2018.
-The Volvo S90, Cadillac Escalade ESV, and Mercedes-Benz Sprinter each carry $1 million in commercial liability coverage on every brewery tour booking.
+The Volvo S90, Cadillac Escalade ESV, and Mercedes-Benz Sprinter each carry $1 million in commercial liability coverage on every booking.

 vetted chauffeurs on payroll